 For residents of the women’s campus we use a permission slip system to coordinate telephone and internet access, and visits.
 Telephone calls are limited to a maximum of 2 calls per week, at 15 minutes per call.
 Internet use for checking email and conducting personal business such as online banking is limited to a maximum of 20 minutes per week.
 Permission slip approved visits are allowed during residents’ free time.
 For the first month in the program visits and communication are limited.

 We are a 50 acre working farm located in the heart of the Campbell Valley Region of Langley BC.
 We have 6 greenhouses where we grow landscaping plants in partnership with EVL Nurseries of Langley, BC.
-We also have a large garden, petting zoo, market, wetlands area, barns where we care for our small herd of cattle and maintain a pig pen with 2 – 3 micro mini pigs.
+We also have a large vegetable and flower garden, market, wetlands area, and barns where we care for our small herd of cattle and other animals.
 On property is also a full wood shop with equipment that we use for various projects.
 Onsite we also have a full size gymnasium, workout room and a games room with a pool table and ping pong table.

 Currently zoned for 14 residents our clients have accommodations in one of two cottages or in the Stevenson House of Hope.
 Each space was designed with the intent that residents would have the opportunity to practice living in community while they are here.
 We also have 1 house and 1 attached suite for our onsite staff.

 STEVENSON HOUSE OF HOPE